MuhammedBuyukkinaci/AWS-Notes/README.md

 ![comparison](./images/004.png)

-12) AWS EC2 is an example of IaaS.
+12) AWS EC2(Elastic compute cloud) is an example of IaaS.
+AWS Elastic Beanstalk is an example of PaaS.
+AWS Workdocs(similar to Microsoft sharepoint) is an example of SaaS.

 13) PaaS is a further step to IaaS.
 In PaaS, we are just managing data and application and other layers are managed by our providers.
 AWS Elastic Beanstalk is an example of PaaS.
 Heroku is an example of PaaS too.